aschuma/air_tweets/README.md

 This repository provides a cron job written in python 3.
 After a tweet submission no further tweets are created for a configurable period.

-⚠️ The Twitter support has been removed.
-Please refer to the ['r3.0.0'](https://github.com/aschuma/air_tweets/tree/r3.0.0) tag to access the latest functioning code for Twitter.

 # Installation

 - Create a Mastodont account, obtain an access token, see https://docs.joinmastodon.org/client/token for further details.